Bunyan on Fiction vs. Lying

 To be sure, Vance didn’t mention any specific lies that his own lies were supposed to counteract.
 Harris has certainly not been guilty of anything like his blood libel that Haitian immigrants in Springfield, Ohio are eating their neighbor’s pets.
 This libel has led to 33 bomb threats, cancellation of a town festival, and the closing of city offices, schools, the hospital, and other venues.
 Someone may yet get hurt or killed.

-If lying has become the go-to strategy for the GOP, perhaps literature lovers should stop quoting Camus quite so blithely.
+If lying has become the go-to strategy for Trump-Vance and their allies, perhaps literature lovers should stop quoting Camus quite so blithely.
 Fiction, after all, is not a lie but an artistic contract into which we enter.
 For a short while, we suspend our disbelief.
 I like the way that Lewis Carroll presents the process in Through the Looking-Glass:

 And here I wish I could tell you half the things Alice used to say, beginning with her favorite phrase “Let’s pretend.”
 She had had quite a long argument with her sister only the day before—all because Alice had begun with “Let’s pretend we’re kings and queens;” and her sister, who liked being very exact, had argued that they couldn’t, because there were only two of them, and Alice had been reduced at last to say, “Well, you can be one of them then, and I’ll be all the rest.”
 And once she had really frightened her old nurse by shouting suddenly in her ear, “Nurse!
 Do let’s pretend that I’m a hungry hyaena, and you’re a bone.”